fiskaltrust/interface-doc/doc/appendix-de-kassensichv/procedural-documentation/dsfinv-k-generation.md

 ### Prerequisite

 A daily-closing-receipt must be sent at the end of the day for the fiskaltrust.Middleware to be able to generate the DSFinV-K export.
-Without the daily-closing-receipts the DFinV-K export will be empty.
+Without the daily-closing-receipts the DSFinV-K export will be empty.

 ### Structure